Note: The following features will be rolled out gradually before May 25th to all accounts.

 It would mean candidate information in general.
 And "personal data" would be any information that can be used to identify the data subject.
-This includes candidate resume, name, email, contact number, address etc.
+This includes the candidate resume, name, email, contact number, address, etc.

-It would be recruiting software or ATS or any legal entity that process personal data on behalf of a controller.
+It would be recruiting software or ATS or any legal entity that processes personal data on behalf of a controller.

 It would mean any activity executed on personal data, such as store information, update information, delete information.

 Changes iSmartRecruit is initiating for making it GDPR compliant